ElemeFE/element/examples/docs/en-US/steps.md

 ### Center

-Title & desription will be centered
+Title and desription can be centered.

 :::demo
 ```html